-4 What receiver and antenna system characteristics should be used for frequency planning with respect to more efficient use of the frequency spectrum (e.g. selectivity, noise figure, etc.)?
+5 What receiver and antenna system characteristics should be used for frequency planning with respect to more efficient use of the frequency spectrum (e.g. selectivity, noise figure, etc.)?

-5 What are the protection ratios needed to protect televisionbroadcastingservices from other services sharing the bands or operating in adjacent bands?
+6 What are the protection ratios needed to protect the digital terrestrial broadcasting service from other services sharing the same bands or operating in adjacent bands?

-6 What techniques can be used to mitigate interference?
+7 What techniques can be used to mitigate interference?

-7 What are acceptable durations of outages due to local short-term interference to DTTB services?
+8 What are acceptable durations of outages due to local short-term interference to digital terrestrial broadcasting?

-8 What are the technical bases required for planning which lead to efficient utilization of the VHF and UHF bands for terrestrial television services?
+9 What are the technical bases required for planning which lead to efficient utilization of the frequency bands for digital terrestrial broadcasting?

-9 What are the characteristic multipath conditions that need to be taken into account in the planning of such services?
+10 What are the characteristic multipath conditions that need to be taken into account in the digital terrestrial broadcasting networks planning?

-10 What time availability percentages can be practically achieved in DTTB service implementation and what margins in planning parameters are required to achieve these time availability percentages?
+11 What time availability percentages can be practically achieved in digital terrestrial broadcasting and what margins in planning parameters are required to achieve these time availability percentages?

-11 What planning criteria can be optimized to facilitate the implementation of terrestrial digital broadcasting, taking into account existing services?
+12 What planning criteria can be optimized to facilitate the implementation of digital terrestrial broadcasting, taking into account existing services?

-12 What are the characteristics of the mobile multipath channel that need to be taken into account in the use of mobile reception, at different speeds?
+13 What are the characteristics of the mobile multipath channel that need to be taken into account in the use of mobile reception, at different speeds?